What is CBD All About Anyway?

 Unlike its THC counterpart, CBD is not psychoactive.
 This means that it does not change the state of mind of the user.
 However, it can produce significant changes in the body and has been found to have significant benefits.

-While THC provides that plant's famous "high" and stimulates the appetite, CBD acts more of an anti-inflammatory and anti-depressant.
+While THC provides that plant's famous "high" and stimulates the appetite.
 Hemp, the least processed form of cannabis, is where we'd find our medicinal CBD.

 Are All CBD Products Created Equally?

 Like other crops, farmers can selectively breed marijuana plants to produce varying levels of chemicals to get the desired effect when used or consumed.
 It's important to know that there is a significant difference between CBD and a full-spectrum CBD-rich whole plant cannabinoid products.

 You might be asking what the difference is?
 Many CBD products on the market don't come from organically grown hemp.
 They come from low-dose THC marijuana strains which in order to extract CBD use harsh chemical solvents to isolate CBD and thus remove all other naturally occurring cannabinoids and other essential nutrients and compounds.

 By using organically grown hemp, instead of low-dose THC strains of marijuana, the utilizing of harsh chemical solvents is completely avoided.
 The proper way to extract CBD is to utilize a responsible CO2 supercritical extraction method to extract the CBD, as well as, other cannabinoids, nutrients, and compounds.